KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: If your animal(s) live in the barn and their products use machines that aren't Loom or Cheese Press, or if they use Mayonnaise Machine you should add ``ReadyTimeModifiers`` to the said machinery to make the your produce faster.
 You can use the ``HasProfession`` token to detect if the player has this profession.
 #### Caretaker (Lv15)
 Milk pail and shears take no energy.
 Chance for hay eaten by animals to not be consumed.
-The chance for animals to not eat hay is %, and its evaluated for every animal individually.
+The chance for animals to not eat hay is %35, and its evaluated for every animal individually.

 For Mod Authors: For custom animals, you don't need to do anything as VPP will apply these effects automatically for any animal.
 If you add any custom tools for animals, you'll have to check if the player has a profession with the ID of ``33``.
 #### Machinist (Lv15)
-Machines that take harvested crops work faster. will process X% faster.
+Machines that take harvested crops work faster.

-//TODO
+Preserves Jar, Keg and Oil Maker will process 25% faster when the inputs are harvested crops.

-For Mod Authors: If you add machinery that accept crops, you should
+For Mod Authors: If you add machinery that accept crops, you should add a ReadyTimeModifier that applies the same effect when
 #### Connoisseur (Lv15)
 Artisan goods are loved by NPCs.
 Most NPCs will love most artisan goods, but it wont automatically make every artisan good loved.
 Exclusion cases are mentioned below.